klaszlo8207/StretchTopViewExample/README.md

-# StretchTopViewExample - Tinder like stretch top ScrollView
+# Tinder like stretch top ScrollView

-This is a Tinder like Stretch Top ScrollView custom View!
+This is a Tinder like Stretch Top ScrollView custom View..
 The Examples show you how can you use this type of view

-## Images
+## Gifs:

 ![Alt Text](http://x68.imgup.net/gif1a0b0.gif) ![Alt Text](http://q01.imgup.net/gif2dfbb.gif)